wizh/blocktastic/README.md

 # blocktastic
 blocktastic is a reference blockchain implementation with no exotic features.
-It serves as a basic starting point for any blockchain application.
+It serves as a generic starting point for blockchain applications.

 ## Usage
 One can create a blockchain